 If you have care and support needs, you may be eligible for financial help to make adaptations to your home.
-The financial help that is available depends on your individual needs, your financial situtation and whether the adaptations you need are classed as minor or major.
+The financial help that is available depends on your individual needs, your financial situtation and whether the adaptations you need are classed as small, medium or large.

-The programme is not means-tested but you must be referred by a health professional or social worker (you cannot apply yourself).
+You must be referred by a health professional or social worker.

-You may be eligible for a Disabled Facilities Grant (DFG) towards the cost of the building work if you or someone living in the property is disabled.
+You may be eligible for a Disabled Facilities Grant (DFG) towards the cost of the building work if you or someone living in the property is old or disabled, including a disabled child.

 The DFG is mandatory (provided you qualify on income grounds) if you or the other person is: